drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 drasi list source
 ```

-You should expect to see a response like this:
+You should expect to see a response like this until the Source is ready (AVAILABLE=true):
 ```
       ID      | AVAILABLE
 --------------+------------
   hello-world | false
 ```

-If your Source is not yet available (AVAILABLE = false), you can use the `drasi wait` command to wait for it to become available:
+If your Source is not yet available (AVAILABLE = false), you can use the `drasi wait` command to wait for it to complete its startup:

 ```bash
 drasi wait source hello-world -t 120